IrinaMax/Demos/spatial-analysis/ReadMe.md

     ## 5                apartment       8350 canyon -95.37791 29.67063
     ## 6        residence / house     9350 rowan ln -95.54830 29.70223

-Other slots can also be extracted similary as follows.

 ``` r
 head(crime_spatial_df@coords, 4)
 ```